-During the fiscal year 2022-2023, the Shamokin Area School District experienced another year of increases in the costs for labor and instruction and increase in revenue.
-Overall our expenditures increased by 19%.
-The increase was primarily due to the learning loss programs/interventions, one to one computers, and ESCO project in which ESSER grant funds were applied to these costs during the school year.
-In addition, the district expenditures did see increases in the areas of tuition paid to cyber/charter schools, salary and benefits of staff, support services for special education, and other mandates that have been underfunded.
-The District's revenue increased by 18% which was due to an increase in federal funds.
-Our local funds increased by 5%, state funds increased by 10%, and federal funds increased by 86%.
+During the fiscal year 2023-2024, the Shamokin Area School District experienced another year of increases in the costs for labor and instruction and increase in revenue.
+Overall our expenditures decreased by 9%.
+The decrease was primarily due to the conclusion of the ESCO project that involved HVAC, ionization, and upgrades to café refrigeration.
+Although, the district expenditures did see increases in the areas of tuition paid to cyber/charter schools, salary and benefits of staff, support services for special education, and other mandates that have been underfunded.
+The District's revenue decreased by 7% which was due to a decrease in federal funds.
+Our local funds increased by 1%, state funds increased by 7%, and federal funds decreased by 60%.
 The federal funds were mainly due to the CARES Act related to the Covid-19 pandemic.
+These grants are either in their last year or have been closed.
 In the budgeting process, the Board of School Directors balanced the budget by utilizing the general fund balance.
 The district's actual expenditures did not exceed the revenues collected for this school year.
-The general fund balance has been increased by \$29,281.
+The general fund balance has been increased by \$924,167.00.

 Even though Northwestern Academy closed its doors in 2015-16, the district is still collecting on unpaid invoices.
-It is noted that prior to 2012 - 2013, it was understood and agreed that the District's liability to Northwestern shall be strictly a pass through limited to reimbursement it receives from the resident student's home district within Pennsylvania less 7%.
+It is noted that prior to 2012-2013, it was understood and agreed that the District's liability to Northwestern shall be strictly a pass through limited to reimbursement it receives from the resident student's home district within Pennsylvania less seven percent.
 For years 2012-13 through 2015-16, the district was charged a lease/rental fee from Northwestern Academy to educate the students on-site.
 Many resident home districts have not paid this fee which was included on the tuition invoices for the education services provided to the students residing at Northwestern Academy.
 The district continues to send invoices to Districts with an outstanding balance in efforts to collect unpaid balances.
-Through litigation, the District paid Wards of State subsidy tuition for the years prior to 2009 in June 2023.
+Through litigation, the District paid owed Wards of State subsidy tuition for the years prior to 2009 in June 2023.
 In a recent settlement, for tuition owed for regular education services in the year of 2012-2013 provided to special education students, the district will begin a 36 month payment beginning in January 2024.